Business people looking at a device to illustrate a blog post about KPI dashboards.

 What is a KPI?

-A KPI (Key Performance Indicator) is a high-level measure of the health of your business.
-It’s meant to give you a quick sense of whether your company is on track to meet its goals.
-Technically, a KPI is a business metric, yet not every metric is a KPI.
-Your organization uses a wide array of metrics to gauge the success of various initiatives and business processes.
-KPIs are the most critical ones – the metrics your team can use to measure overall business performance and inform decisions.
+Technically, a KPI is a metric, yet only some metrics are KPIs.
+Your organization uses an array of metrics to gauge the success of various initiatives and business processes.
+KPIs are the most critical – the metrics your team can use to measure your overall business performance, gain actionable insights, and inform decisions.

 What is a KPI Dashboard?